-Calculate if your business is commercially sustainable – and what to do if it’s not.
+Calculate if your business is financially sustainable – and what to do if it’s not.

-Outcome: You will have calculated what your charge-out rates must be to achieve commercial sustainability and included it in your revised Fee Agreement.
-There will also be an accurate calculation of your business’s potential capacity based on realistic and factual parameters.
+Outcome: You will have calculated what your charge-out rates must be to achieve financial sustainability and include it in your revised Fee Agreement.
+There will also be an more accurate calculation of your business’s potential revenue and productivity capacity, based on realistic and factual parameters.